helenhelu/RelativeValuationWithMachineLearning/README.md

 ## TL;DR

-Machine learning outperforms traditional approaches in the context of automated equity valuation.
-ML_lnm2b is the performance of our model using LightGBM.
+Machine learning outperforms traditional approaches in the context of automated equity valuation using fundamental accounting data. **ML_lnm2b** is the performance of our model using LightGBM.
+The other models are from the prior literature.
+See Figure 1(A) in the paper.

 ![plot](Figure1A.png)